KEVIN-VN642/Building-a-model-to-detect-fraudulent-transactions-using-big-data-technology-Pyspark-/README.md

-# Built a model to detect fraudulent credit card transactions using Pyspark and Databricks
+# Building a model to detect fraudulent transactions using big data technology (Pyspark)

 Please find the detailed results in Credit Card_Fraud Detection_ Report.pdf file Codes can be found in two ipynb files or import directed from below links: